alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 * You can play the game [here](https://makra.itch.io/are-ya-winning-son) and watch its devlog [here](https://youtu.be/Anhjc7sRoFc).

 #### **8.0 Pixel Art - Doge to the Moon**
-* While competing for the Opera GX Game Jam, I worked upon Pixel Art of various characters of our game [Doge to The Moon](https://gamejolt.com/games/doge2themoon/636263).
+* While competing for the Opera GX Game Jam, I worked on Pixel Art of various characters of our game [Doge to The Moon](https://gamejolt.com/games/doge2themoon/636263).
 * All of these Pixel Arts were made using the GameMaker Studio 2's Sprite Editor.

 <div class="row">